Fue no Shiratama: Plot

 Typist Toshie is secretly in love with Narita, an employee working at the same company, but her reticent demeanour is no match against her younger, boisterous sister Reiko, who eventually becomes Narita's wife.
 Soon after their wedding, Narita, distraught over Reiko's lightweight manners and materialistic attitude, asks Toshie to exert her influence on her sister.
 When he asks Toshie if he underestimated her feelings for him in the past, she vehemently declines.

 Katayama, Toshie's superior and a widower, proposes to her, but after meeting with his children and nieces, who mock her for being a simple typist, she leaves indignantly.
 Reiko, bored with her marriage life, meets with a former lover, which leads to a confrontation and crisis between the couple.
 Toshie tries to mediate, but Reiko declares that she will never change her ways.
 Narita goes abroad, remaining officially married, as a divorce would be socially unacceptable.
-Upon his departure, he expresses his hope that Toshie will become Katayama's wife, to which she replies, that she can't tell if this will happen.
+Upon his departure, he expresses his hope that Toshie will become Katayama's wife, to which she replies that she cannot tell if this will happen.